aspose-words/Aspose.Words-API-References/english/net/aspose.words.tables/rowformat/allowbreakacrosspages/_index.md

 title: RowFormat.AllowBreakAcrossPages
 linktitle: AllowBreakAcrossPages
 second_title: Aspose.Words for .NET API Reference
-description: RowFormat property.
+description: RowFormat AllowBreakAcrossPages property.
 True if the text in a table row is allowed to split across a page break in C#.
 type: docs
 weight: 10
 url: /net/aspose.words.tables/rowformat/allowbreakacrosspages/